10 Berkeley Square, Mayfair, W1J 6BR

 A sommelier team led by leading sommelier, Vincent Pastorello

-At Berkeley Square’s flamboyant, plant, fire and stuffed peacock adorned Amazonico, Global Wine Director, Vincent Pastorello, oversees upto seven sommeliers over its 13,000-square-feet site.
-Located in the former Allied Irish Bank in the vicinity of Annabel’s, Hakkasan, Park Chinois and Sexy Fish, Amazonico is one of five restaurants operated by Marta Seco and Sandro Silva and the sequel to the wildly popular Amazonico, Madrid which fast courted a celebrity clientele.
+At Berkeley Square’s exuberant Amazonico, adorned with plants, fires and stuffed peacocks, global wine director Vincent Pastorello, oversees up to seven sommeliers in its 1,208m2 site.
+Located in the former Allied Irish Bank in the vicinity of Annabel’s, Hakkasan, Park Chinois and Sexy Fish, Amazonico is one of five restaurants operated by Marta Seco and Sandro Silva, and the sequel to the wildly popular iteration in the Spanish capital, which fast courted a celebrity clientele.

-With caution when it comes to sourcing, Pastorello, replenishes stocks at all levels over the 600 bin list, including hallowed bottles like the £7,200 La Tâche consumed as part of a three-bottle-bill totalling £12,500 over a pre-Covid New Year’s Eve.
+With caution when it comes to sourcing, Pastorello replenishes stocks at all levels in the 600-bin list, including hallowed bottles such as the £7,200 La Tâche consumed as part of a three-bottle-bill totalling £12,500 over one New Year’s Eve.

-Pastorello worked at a two Michelin-starred restaurant in his city before moving to London to discover global wines and learn English, working, aged 18, at Orrery, then Claridge’s by Gordon Ramsay, with its “fantastic amount of celebrities.”
-He later helped open maze as assistant head sommelier.
-“But, in the back of my head, I wanted to go to Australia whose wines were very different to anything I’d tasted in France.”
+Pastorello worked at a two Michelin-starred restaurant in the French capital before moving to London to discover global wines and learn English, working, aged 18, at Orrery, then Claridge’s by Gordon Ramsay, with its “fantastic number of celebrities”.
+He later helped open Maze, as assistant head sommelier.
+“But, in the back of my head, I wanted to go to Australia, whose wines were very different to anything I’d tasted in France.”

-Over five “life-changing” years in “second home” Melbourne, Pastorello worked at the “three hat” winning Vue de Monde then, as head sommelier, Rockpool, with its “bigger guest volumes and big, international wine list,” thriving under pressure.
-On days off, he visited proximate wineries and vineyards.
+Over five “life-changing” years in “second home” Melbourne, Pastorello worked at the “three hat”-winning Vue de Monde then, as head sommelier, at Rockpool, with its “bigger guest volumes and big, international wine list”, thriving under pressure.
+On his days off, he visited nearby wineries and vineyards.

-During lockdown, Pastorello worked on the openings of Coya, which is under the same parapluie as Amazonico, in Monaco and Mikonos as well as conducting team training online – “to stay connected.”
-The layout of the restaurant has also been redeveloped, meaning a formerly secret club room has become a lounge to make space for upstairs tables.
+During lockdown, Pastorello worked on the openings of Coya, which is under the same umbrella as Amazonico, in Monaco and Mykonos, as well as conducting team training online.
+The layout of the restaurant has also been redeveloped, meaning a formerly secret club room has become a lounge, to make space for upstairs tables.

 By Douglas Blyde.